-If Your Family Won't Stop Comparing Your Partner To Your Ex, Here's What To Do
+If Your Fam Won't Stop Comparing Your Partner To Your Ex This Thanksgiving, Here's What To Do

 “Nick always did the dishes for us when he came to dinner.”
 “Remember Kayla’s banana bread?
 It’s too bad Hailey can’t bake.”
 “What kind of a job is that?
 Mark had a real career.”
 There’s truly nothing worse than a family member pitting your current boo against your former, to throw salt in what you thought was a closed wound.
 When your family won't stop comparing your partner to your ex, it can feel next to impossible to nurture your current relationship.
 Not only are you faced with continual reminders of a love that’s no longer alive, but you’re also forced to grapple with concerns that your family will never accept your new SO in the same way.

 According to licensed clinical social worker Melanie Shapiro, this is an especially frustrating situation because you’ve likely spent a lot of time and energy trying to get over your ex.

 “It’s hard when family keeps reminding you of an old phase of life that may or may not have been good but you’ve moved on from," she tells Elite Daily.
 "Reminders do not make it easy to appreciate the great new relationship you’ve achieved, and makes it even more difficult to move forward.”

 Licensed marriage and family therapist Nicole Richardson adds that these comparisons can suggest that your family thinks your current partner may not be as good as a previous one, which can leave you feeling judged for your choices.
 Not to mention, your family may not know the full story of why your last relationship ended, so if you still have any resentments about how your ex treated you (such as the manner in which they dumped you or the fact that they cheated on you), then hearing your family gush about them may feel particularly painful.